dubzzz/fast-check/README.md

 ...
 ```

-- `fc.asyncPoperty`: define a new property ie. a list of arbitraries and an asynchronous test function to assess the success
+- `fc.asyncProperty`: define a new property ie. a list of arbitraries and an asynchronous test function to assess the success

 The predicate would be considered falsy if its throws or if `output == null || output == true` evaluate to `false` (after `await`).
 ```typescript